LibCrowds/libcrowds-frontend-settings/technology.md

 items.

-On the backend, Playbills uses an instance of
-<a href="http://pybossa.com/" target="_blank">PyBossa</a>, an open-source
-framework for the creation of crowdsourcing projects.
-On the frontend, a custom theme has been developed using
+On the backend, Playbills uses an instance of [PyBossa](http://pybossa.com/), an open-source framework for the creation of crowdsourcing projects.
+On the frontend, a custom theme has been developed using [Vue.js](https://vuejs.org/), a JavaScript framework for building user interfaces.
-<a href="https://vuejs.org/" target="_blank">Vue.js</a>, a JavaScript
-framework for building user interfaces.
 Project templates are written as snippets of JavaScript and HTML.